May 2021

 Reflect and Learn

-• I’m still developing my visual design skills, but in this project, I was able to work with a visual style that I really loved.
+- I’m still developing my visual design skills, but in this project, I was able to work with a visual style that I really loved.
 It made the process very enjoyable to produce something beautiful.
-I think I will really enjoy working closely with a very talented visual designer in the future.